Trump threatens to torpedo COVID relief with new demands

-Trump assailed the bipartisan $900 billion package in a video he tweeted out Tuesday night and suggested he may not sign it.
-He said the bill would deliver too much money to foreign countries, but not enough to Americans.
+Trump assailed the bipartisan $900 billion package in a video he tweeted out Tuesday night and suggested he may not sign the legislation.
+He called on lawmakers to increase direct payments for most Americans from $600 to $2,000 for individuals and $4,000 for couples.

-The bill provides for a $600 payment to most Americans, but Trump said he is asking Congress to amend the bill and “increase the ridiculously low $600 to $2,000, or $4,000 for a couple.
-I am also asking Congress to get rid of the wasteful and unnecessary items from this legislation and to send me a suitable bill.”
+Railing against a range of provisions in the bill, including for foreign aid, he told lawmakers to "get rid of the wasteful and unnecessary items from this legislation and to send me a suitable bill.”

+Trump did not specifically vow to veto the bill, and there may be enough support for the legislation in Congress to override him if he does.
+But if Trump were to upend the sprawling legislation, the consequences would be severe, including no federal aid to struggling Americans and small businesses, and no additional resources to help with vaccine distribution.
+In addition, because lawmakers linked the pandemic relief bill to an overarching funding measure, the government would shut down on Dec.
+29.

 The relief package was part of a hard-fought compromise bill that includes $1.4 trillion to fund government agencies through September and contains other end-of-session priorities such as money for cash-starved transit systems, an increase in food stamp benefits and about $4 billion to help other nations provide a COVID-19 vaccine for their people.